 Social and Solidarity Economy for Sustainable Development: Its Premises – and the Social Economy Basel Example of Practice .
 Isidor Wallimann has published an article in International Review of Sociology based on his Conversations in Conflict Studies presentation “Real Utopias: An Example of Contemporary Practice from Switzerland.”

 New Teaching Simulation and Cases Published through E-PARCC.
 Three new award-winning teaching resources are available at E-PARCC.org, a collection of online cases and simulations designed for those who teach collaborative public management, networks, governance, and problem solving.

 Labor Symposium Available on Video.
 If you missed our February 2014 event "'From Exclusion to Power': Labor Law and the Right to Organize Among Domestic and Farm Workers," you can watch video of the sessions on YouTube.
 Panel 1 discussed domestic workers, and Panel 2 focused on migrant farmworkers.
 This event was organized by PARCC's Labor Studies Working Group.

 Join the PARCNet listserv

-Interested in the Conflict Resolution Certificate?
-See courses offered
+Interested in the Certificate of Advanced Study (CAS) in Conflict Resolution?
+See courses offered.